Image by Marta Parszeniew

-It's hard to keep track of the UK's recent series of scandals.
-Cases skip by week after week - Fernbridge, Fairbanks, Yewtree - the peaceful, bucolic names at odds with the collections of human misery and suffering they aim to catalogue.
+It's hard to keep track of the UK's recent scandals.
+Cases skip by week after week-Fernbridge, Fairbanks, Yewtree-the peaceful names at odds with the collections of human misery and suffering they aim to catalog.
 Rotherham is the latest, an industrial Yorkshire town once famous for its iron, now notorious for the sexual abuse of at least 1,400 children by gangs of men over the past 16 years.

 Of course, even a cursory glimpse at the last 20 years shows this problem clearly isn't limited to one community.
 This isn't the first child abuse scandal, and Asian communities aren't the only ones to have been put under the spotlight.
-Each major incident has put scrutiny on some new community or industry: the Catholic Church, Muslim communities, the BBC, Westminster, the NHS, social services... the list goes on and on.
+Each major incident has put scrutiny on a new group: the Catholic Church, Muslims, the BBC, Westminster, the NHS, social services… the list goes on and on.
 So who exactly are the abusers?
 Are there any groups at all that we can single out?

-CEOP, the national Child Exploitation and Online Protection service, tried to figure this out in a report released in 2011.
-They hoped to bring together data from agencies across the country to create a national picture of how much child abuse was happening, who carried it out and so on.
-They pretty much failed: "Data relating to child sexual exploitation is often partial and incomplete... or simply unrecorded."
+The national Child Exploitation and Online Protection service (CEOP), tried to figure this out in a report released in 2011.
+It hoped to bring together data from agencies across the country to create a national picture of how much child abuse was happening, who carried it out, and so on.
+That effort pretty much failed: "Data relating to child sexual exploitation is often partial and incomplete… or simply unrecorded."

 They couldn't say anything meaningful about ethnicity because, in many cases, it wasn't even recorded.
 Many agencies had no data on child abuse at all.
 Few of them proactively looked for cases of abuse, and as a result didn't find them.
-There are 146 Local Safeguarding Children Boards (LSCBs) across the country.
-These are the groups who are supposed to coordinate the local child protection agencies on their patch.
-But of those, only 13 even replied to CEOP's request for information.
+Out of almost 150 Local Safeguarding Children Boards-groups across the country that coordinate relevant local agencies in child protection-only 13 even replied to CEOP's request for information.

 In other words, we know next to nothing about child abuse in the UK.
 We don't know how often it happens.
 We don't know who the victims are.
 We don't know who the perpetrators are.
 We have only the sketchiest ideas about the risk factors.
 We are in a state of profound ignorance.